 Remember, if you choose not to share your personal data with us, or refuse certain contact permissions, we might not be able to provide some services you’ve asked or applied for.

-For example, if you’ve asked us to let you know when we are next running Bread Making courses at Column Bakehouse, we can’t do that if you’ve withdrawn the right consent to hear from us.
+For example, if you’ve asked us to let you know when we are advertising new jobs, partnering or supply opportunities, we can’t do that if you’ve withdrawn the right consent to hear from us.

-- We process CVs and job applications in accordance with RIO’s safer recruitment procedures and Resourcing Policy.
+- We process CVs and job applications in accordance with Real Ideas’ Safer Recruitment procedures (Safeguarding Children & Vulnerable Adults Policy) and Resourcing Policy.

 - To process payments and to prevent fraudulent transactions.
 We do this on the basis of our legitimate business interests.
 This also helps to protect our customers from fraud.